geekodour/o/content/docs/gears.md

 +++
-title = "Uses this"
+title = "Gears"
 author = ["Hrishikesh Barman"] draft = false
 +++

 a uses this page about my tools of trade.
 I like to use things that i like, so most probably if you ask me, the tool that I am using is probably my favorite it its respective tool domain.
+Uses this.

 ## Working Setup {#working-setup}